 The Monster goes off and finds the little girl from earlier, but is summoned by Ygor's horn.
 He carries the girl off, by implication because he wants her to be the brain donor.
 As he goes, he knocks over a lamp and sets the house on fire.
 Ygor tries to talk the Monster into taking his brain instead, but the Monster crushes him half to death.
 There's some pointless conflict, before Elsa is sent off with the girl.
 The Monster is prepped for operation.
 Bohmer harvests Ygor's brain, which is placed in the Monster.
 This takes an interminably long time.

-Frankenstein tells Eric that the he has healed the Monster by putting the lab assistant's brain in it, thereby restoring the good name of Frankenstein.
+Frankenstein tells Erik that the he has healed the Monster by putting the lab assistant's brain in it, thereby restoring the good name of Frankenstein.
 The rioters, with no Bellamy to talk sense into them, attack the hospital.
 Frankenstein talks to the Monster, who responds with Ygor's voice.
 Eric escapes, Dr Bohmer tries to turn on the sleeping gas.
 The rioters begin choking.
 The little girl and Elsa are saved, the rioters run off, coughing.
 Eric tries to save Ludwig, but Elsa faints so he has to rescue her instead.
-Ygor/The Monster goes blind, because he had the wrong blood type.
-Furious, he kills Bohmer, then staggers around the lab smashing stuff.
+Ygor/The Monster goes blind, because he had the wrong blood type and that's just how brain transplants work, dammit.
+Furious, Ygor/Monster kills Bohmer, then staggers around the lab smashing stuff.
 The hospital burns, Ygor trapped inside.
 Eric and Elsa walk off into the sunrise.
 The end.

 Ghost marks the point where Frankenstein passes from being an A-film to a B-film property.
 It's also the last film in which Universal has the confidence in the Monster holding as a solo lead in his own movie.
 The absence of Boris Karloff is tangible in every scene the Monster is in.
-Lon Chaney Jr, fresh from his success as the Wolf Man is not awful as the Monster, but brings little new or interesting to the role.
+Lon Chaney Jr, fresh from his success as the Wolf Man is not awful as the Monster.
+He's physically bigger than Karloff, and this adds to the Monster's imposing presence, but otherwise Lon brings little new or interesting to the role.
 He does lip-synch to Ygor's dialogue pretty well, though.

 The filming isn't bad, and there are some good actors doing their best with the material they have to work with.
 The cinematography isn't at the heights it reached in Bride, still pretty good.
 On the other hand the direction is very stodgy and the whole thing seems more stagey than it really needs to be.
 The tension of the earlier films is not there, nor the humanity.
 It lacks any sort of point, just sort of going through the motions.
 Brains, mobs, Ygor, yadda yadda.